wavefrontHQ/docs/pages/doc/proxies_installing.md

         <code>exportQueueRetainData</code>
       </td>
       <td>
-      This is set to true by default.
-When set to false, exports the data and removes it from the backlog. <br/>
+      When set to false, exports the data and removes the data from the backlog.
+Default is true.  <br/>
-      {% include note.html content="Make sure to have a backup of the files you export.
+      {% include note.html content="Make sure to backup the files you export.
 If you delete the files, you lose the information that was queued at the proxy." %}
       </td>
     </tr>
   </tbody>